 Infrastructure dominates with 33% of the construction contract total (source Barbour ABI).
 In fact the UK has the largest infrastructure project pipeline in Europe.

 The National Infrastructure Pipeline 2016 provides further detail on the recent budget announcements regarding HS2, HS3 and Crossrail, together with details of investment in over 600 infrastructure projects and programmes in all sectors across the UK.
 The Pipeline gives an overview of what, when and where infrastructure will be built. £300 billion is to be invested in the coming five years.
-The accompanying National Infrastructure Delivery Plan 2016 to 2021, sets out the strategy for improved infrastructure delivery, and is the first to detail how infrastructure will support large-scale housing, regeneration and key social infrastructure..@KPMG report that transport has the highest designated construction value (51% of total pipeline… Click To Tweet £300 billion to be invested in UK infrastructure over 5 years, the largest infrastructure… Click To Tweet
+The accompanying National Infrastructure Delivery Plan 2016 to 2021, sets out the strategy for improved infrastructure delivery, and is the first to detail how infrastructure will support large-scale housing, regeneration and key social infrastructure..@KPMG report that transport has the highest designated construction value (51% of total pipeline value).
+Click To Tweet £300 billion to be invested in UK infrastructure over 5 years, the largest infrastructure pipeline in Europe Click To Tweet